ahmeterdem1/Vector/README.md

 of independent vectors, returns matrices of zeroes for both Q and R. This is to prevent type errors that may have otherwise risen from written code.

+### _Vectorgebra.Matrix_.cholesky()

+Applies Cholesky decomposition to self, and returns the L matrix.
+Applies algorithm is textbook Cholesky–Banachiewicz algorithm.

 ### _Vectorgebra.Matrix_.trace()

 Returns the trace of self.